Product Serialisation: A Practical Guide for Manufacturers

 The Bottom Line

-Serialisation is not a packaging project.
-It is a strategic infrastructure decision that determines whether you know your products as individual units — or only as statistics.
+Serialisation is a strategic infrastructure decision, not a packaging project.
+It determines whether you know your products as individual units with full histories — or only as production statistics with no visibility beyond the factory gate.

-The cost is pennies.
-The capabilities it unlocks — precise recalls, fraud prevention, ownership relationships, DPP compliance, and a direct line to every customer who owns your product — are worth considerably more.
-The manufacturers who implement unit-level serialisation in the next two years will have a structural advantage in after-sales, compliance, and customer trust that is very difficult for laggards to close.
+The marginal cost is pennies per unit.
+The capabilities it unlocks — precision recalls, fraud prevention, verified warranty claims, ownership relationships, and EU Digital Product Passport compliance — are worth considerably more.
+Manufacturers who implement unit-level serialisation in the next two years will hold a structural advantage in after-sales, compliance, and customer trust that is genuinely difficult for slower-moving competitors to close.

-BrandedMark handles the full stack: serial generation, GS1 Digital Link encoding, the product identity database, and the owner-facing experience that makes a scan worth doing.
-If you are mapping out your serialisation implementation, see how the platform works in practice or explore whether your current product identity setup is DPP-ready with our 25-question assessment.
+The architecture is straightforward: serial generation, GS1 Digital Link encoding, a product identity database, and an owner-facing experience that makes every scan worth completing.
+If you are mapping your implementation, see how the platform works in practice or assess your current readiness with our 25-question DPP assessment.

 Every product deserves a digital life.
 Serialisation is where that life begins.